a7mdmo74/brand-website-tailwind/README.md

 - Responsive landing page Website Using React.js, CSS, TailwindCss.
 - Compatible with all mobile devices and with a beautiful and pleasant user interface.
+- Developed first with the Mobile First methodology, then for desktop.

 [Website Demo](https://brand-website-tailwind-a7mdmo74.vercel.app/)